7 Days in Sydney: The Itinerary That Actually Makes Sense

 From the Opera House, follow the path around to the Royal Botanic Garden entrance.

-Walk back along the foreshore to The Rocks.
-This is Sydney’s oldest neighbourhood, built on the sandstone ridge at the foot of the Harbour Bridge.
+From there, walk up to The Rocks — Sydney’s oldest neighbourhood, built on the sandstone ridge at the foot of the Harbour Bridge.
+The narrow streets, old pubs, and converted warehouses are worth taking slowly.

 The Rocks Discovery Museum is free and covers the area’s Aboriginal and convict history well — allow 30–45 minutes.

 The Rocks Markets run on weekends along Playfair Street — local makers, food stalls, and craft goods.
-Worth a look if you’re there on a Saturday or Sunday morning.

-The park sits on the ridge above the neighbourhood and gives you a clear view of the Harbour Bridge and the rooftops of Millers Point below.
+The park sits on the ridge above the neighbourhood and gives a clear view of the Harbour Bridge and the rooftops of Millers Point below.
+The Sydney Observatory inside the park runs evening stargazing programmes.

-The food options range from quick dumplings to longer sit-down meals, and the night market atmosphere is good.
+For dinner, head to Chinatown.
+The Dixon Street precinct and the surrounding blocks come alive in the evening — food options range from quick dumplings to longer sit-down meals, and the night market atmosphere is good.

 Day 2 — Blue Mountains

 Leave early.
-The train from Central Station to Katoomba takes about 2 hours and costs around $8–10 each way.
+The train from Central Station to Katoomba takes about 2 hours and costs around $6–8 each way.

 Walk the short distance from Scenic World to Katoomba Falls — the lookout is easy to reach, and the falls drop into the valley below.
-The surrounding bushland tracks add time if you want more walking.

 Leura is a 10-minute drive from Katoomba (or a short train ride on the same line).
-The main street has good cafés, bookshops, and boutiques.
+The main street has good cafés, bookshops, and boutiques — calmer than Katoomba and a good place for lunch before the train back.

-Note on weather: August in the Blue Mountains is cold — single digits at the summit, frost overnight.
+Weather warning — Winter in the Blue Mountains is cold — single digits at the summit, frost overnight.

 Pack layers and a waterproof jacket.

-More importantly, check conditions before you leave Sydney.
-I went on a day that looked fine on the forecast, and the entire valley was completely fogged in — we couldn’t see the Three Sisters at all, just a wall of grey from the Echo Point lookout.
+I went on a day that looked fine on the forecast, and the entire valley was completely fogged in — I couldn’t see the Three Sisters at all, just a wall of grey from the Echo Point lookout.

 It’s one of the oldest national parks in the world (established in 1879) and sits about 30km south of Sydney.

-This is not a soft guideline.
-The rock platform sits at the base of the cliffs and gets washed over by waves at high tide.
-People have been swept off in the past.
+Figure 8 Pools require a timed entry booking and are only safe at low tide.
+The rock platform sits at the base of the cliffs and gets washed over by waves at high tide — people have been swept off in the past.

 This is the ferry day, and it’s one of the days I’d least want to cut from a Sydney week.

-Balmoral itself is one of the quieter beaches on the north side of the harbour — calm water, no surf, and a fraction of the crowd you’d get at Bondi.
-Take the bus back to the city from there.
+Balmoral is one of the quieter beaches on the north side of the harbour — calm water, no surf, and a fraction of the crowd at Bondi.

 It’s a 30-minute crossing through the middle of the harbour, and the view back toward the city from the upper deck is one of the better free things Sydney offers.